BenitoRT/TookClassificationMacro/README.md

 To install the macro open ImageJ then open the tab Plugins->Macros->Install.
 Find the TookClassMacro.txt and click open.
 To run the macro open the tab Plugins->Macros->TookClassificationAndFluorescenceAnalysisMacro.

-Optionally, you can create a custom button to by copy-pasting the lines that start with "//Save the following command in the StartupMacros.txt file located... from here-> ... to here <-" in a new line at the bottom of the StartupMacros.txt located in the ImageJ macros folder.
+Optionally, you can create a custom button to run the macro by copy-pasting the lines that start with "//Save the following command in the StartupMacros.txt file located... from here-> ... to here <-" in a new line at the bottom of the StartupMacros.txt located in the ImageJ macros folder.
+Delete the double slash at the line starting with "macro..."

 Usage.